TFQ0/ksaa-api-tool/README.md

-# KSAA API Explorer
+# Falak API Endpoints

-A modern, interactive web interface for exploring and testing the Falak API endpoints.
-This tool provides a user-friendly way to interact with KSAA's API services, featuring real-time data visualization and testing capabilities.
+A interface for testing the Falak API endpoints.
+This page provides a user-friendly way to interact with KSAA's API services.

 ## Available Endpoints